|

-in/dev directory.
-Thus, device files and other files are named and accessed
+that are located in/dev directory.
+Thus, device files and other files are

-to a disk (data transfer in terms of blocks).
-A 'character special file'
+characteristics similar to a disk (data transfer in terms of blocks).
+A

 What is 'inode'?
 All UNIX files have its description stored in a structure called 'inode'.
 The inode contains info about the file-size, its location, time of last access, time of last modification, permission and so on.
 Directories are also represented as files and have an associated inode.
 In addition to descriptions about the file, the inode contains pointers to the data blocks of the file.
 If the file is large, inode has indirect pointer to a block of pointers to additional data blocks (this further aggregates for larger files).
 A block is typically 8k.
 Inode consists of the following fields:

-and inodes.
-A directory is a special file that the kernel maintains.
-Only
+between filenames and inodes.
+A directory is a special file that the kernel

-kernel modifies directories, but processes can read directories.
-The contents
+maintains.
+Only kernel modifies directories, but processes can read directories.

-of a directory are a list of filename and inode number pairs.
-When new
+The contents of a directory are a list of filename and inode number pairs.

-directories are created, kernel makes two entries named '.' (refers to
+When new directories are created, kernel makes two entries named '.' (refers

 What are the Unix system calls for I/O?